lennartgerken/pseudo-fixture/README.md

 })
 ```

-Now we can use the PseudoFixtures inside our test functions.
-For example, we could have a testcase where we create a transaction with our default user with role "basic" and after that approve the transaction with a second user with role "approver".
+Now we can use the `PseudoFixture` inside our test functions.
+For example, we could have a testcase where we create a transaction with our default user with role `"basic"` and after that approve the transaction with a second user with role `"approver"`.
 The creation of the users and the navigation is handled in the `PseudoFixture`.

 ```ts
 test('Transaction workflow', async ({ runPseudoFixture }) => {